manics/jhsingle-native-proxy/README.md

 the proxy (default 300).
 Specify 0 to never update.
 --force-keep-alive or --no-force-keep-alive: the former (default) ensures that the hub is notified of recent activity even if there wasn't any - only works if last-activity-interval is not 0.

+--mappath PATTERN REPLACEMENT performs a regex substitution on the path of the request.
+Back-references are supported.
+This argument can be repeated, processing stops after the first match.
+For example, '--mappath ^/abc/(.*) /def/\1' will map /abc/* to /def/* on the backend, but other paths will be unchanged.

 --ready-check-path (default /) to change the URL on the subprocess used to poll with an HTTP request to check for readiness.

 --repo - use git to check out a repo before running the sub process